Science diplomacy and emerging economies

 Emerging economies invest in science diplomacy training

-Universities and institutes work with emerging economy nations to train numerous science diplomacy practitioners in these countries.
-The emerging generation of science diplomats has increased focus on social justice and its consequences.
-Innovative immersive pairing schemes between politicians, engineers and scientists foster the mutual transfer of skill sets in a broad range of countries, establish science diplomacy as a regional endeavour and give a greater role to indigenous peoples.
+Universities and institutes work with emerging-economy nations to train numerous science diplomacy practitioners in these countries, often uniting on the basis of a shared language.
+Innovative immersive pairing schemes between politicians, engineers and scientists foster the mutual transfer of skill sets in a broad range of countries, establish science diplomacy as a regional endeavour and give a greater role to Indigenous peoples.

 10-yearhorizon